Breast Cancer

 Survival Rate of Breast Cancer

-According to an analysis by the Hong Kong Cancer Registry (HKCaR), as of 2019, the survival statistics of breast cancer patients between 2010 and 2017 showed that 84.0% of breast cancer patients were able to survive for more than five years compared to the general population.
-The five-year relative survival rates for breast cancer were 99.3% for stage I, 94.6% for stage II, 76.2% for stage III, and 29.8% for stage IV.
+According to analysis by the Hong Kong Cancer Statistics Center, as of 2019, the survival statistics of patients diagnosed with breast cancer between 2010 and 2017 show that compared with the general population, 84.0% of breast cancer patients can survive for more than five years.

 Symptoms of Breast Cancer